Book name: Exiles of the Rynth

 Douglas lived in north Texas.
 She is survived by her husband.

-If you’ve enjoyed this review, you might be interested in reading my review of The Steel Remains by Richard K Morgan here.
-Or you might like to take a look at my review of Daggerspell by Katharine Kerr here.
+If you’ve enjoyed this review, you might be interested reading in my review of The Steel Remains by Richard K Morgan.

-If you fancy something different, you might like to take a chance on my review of Scoop by Evelyn Waugh here.
+If you fancy something different, you might like to take a chance on my review of Scoop by Evelyn Waugh.